Dr Flavia Boscolo Galazzo

 - Innovative didactics and teaching methods

-Since September 2016 I am research associate at Cardiff University School of Earth and Ocean sciences, working with Paul Pearson on a NERC founded project entitled “Ocean carbon cycling since the Middle Miocene: testing the metabolic hypothesis”.
+Since September 2016 I am a postdoctoral research associate at Cardiff University School of Earth and Ocean sciences, working on the NERC-founded project “Ocean carbon cycling since the Middle Miocene: testing the metabolic hypothesis”.

-The project couples micropaleontological and geochemical analyses on both planktic and benthic foraminifera and aims at investigate the role of temperature, and temperature changes, on organic carbon remineralization in the ocean over the last 15 million years.
+The project couples micropaleontological and geochemical analyses on planktonic foraminifera with Earth System model (cGENIE) simulations to investigate the role of metabolic-temperature dependency on the ocean biological carbon pump over the last 15 million years.

 I am a paleoceanographer and micropaleontologist specialized in Paleogene to Neogene benthic foraminifera.
 I apply my expertise to investigate past climatic changes in the Paleogene and Neogene.
 Specifically, I am interested in coupling microfossil and geochemical records to reconstruct ocean-climate interactions in the past and investigating the role of the ocean as a long- and short-term climate driver within the Earth System.